edesz/dvc-minimal/README.md

 ## [Future Improvements](#future-improvements)
 A preliminary list of features planned to be implemented is shown below

-1. Add more tests to improve coverage
+1. Add tests
+    - to improve coverage
+    - that relevant to the dataset

 2. Add instructions for checking out new branch and making a pull request